 Buttercups comprise about 275 different species.
-Most grow in bogs or moist areas, some in dryer meadows.
-At Eloise Butler there are Buttercups in the Woodland Garden near the bog and also in the Upland Garden.
+Most grow in bogs or moist areas, some in drier meadows.
+At Eloise Butler there are Buttercups in the Woodland Garden near and in the wetland and also in the Upland Garden.

-The leaves are compound, basal and stem leaves vary in size, with the larger basal leaves divided into 3 to 5 deep sessile lobes and then deeply cleft or toothed, and on long stalks, as much as 8 inches long.
-Stem leaves have just a few simple segments and short stalked (except the most upper).
+The leaves are compound, basal and stem leaves vary in size, with the larger basal leaves divided into 3 to 5 sessile lobes which are deeply cleft or toothed, and on long stalks, as much as 8 inches long.
+Stem leaves have just a few simple segments and short stalked except the most upper which are stalkless.
 All leaf stalks are hairy.
 Leaves are usually all below the middle of the stem.

 Inflorescence: Flowers occur in loose branching groups at the top of stems.

-The flowers have golden yellow shining petals, usually 5, but up to 8 are possible, and are from 2/3 to 1 1/4 inches wide, normally with 5 greenish-yellow spreading sepals which have fine hair and fall away early in flowering.
+The flowers have 5 golden yellow shining petals and are from 2/3 to 1 1/4 inches wide when open; there are 5 greenish-yellow spreading sepals which have fine hair and fall away during flowering.
 The petals are broadly roundish and twice to 3x as long as the sepals.
 Nectaries are at the base of the petals.
-The center of this buttercup flower is a mass of stamens (30 to 70) with yellow anthers which surround a green immature seed vessel composed of numerous carpels (15 to 40) without styles.
+The center of this buttercup flower is a mass of stamens (30 to 70) with yellow anthers which surround a green immature receptacle composed of numerous carpels (15 to 40) each with a short style.
 This receptacle is not hairy.
 It blooms later than the other 3 buttercups in the Garden, usually late May to late summer.

 Seed: The carpels mature to dry brown globose achenes 2-3 × 1.8-2.4 mm, that have margins forming a narrow rib.
 The tip has a persistent short triangular shaped beak that can be either curved or straight.
 Buttercup seeds need some cold stratification for germination, at least 30 days and some species require 60 days.

 Toxic: Buttercups have hazardous properties - see notes below.